 e.
-We retrieve the number of Pell recipients at each institution from the FSA Data Center Pell Grant file described above.
-We exclude from this count of Pell recipients those enrolled exclusively in distance education courses as described in step b, above, but using total headcount enrollment in lieu of undergraduate FTE.
+We exclude from the count of Pell recipients those enrolled exclusively in distance education courses as described in step b, above, but using total headcount enrollment in lieu of undergraduate FTE.

 This is the estimated number of Pell recipients (headcount) not enrolled exclusively on-line for use in the allocation formula.